HELPING VICTIMS OF MEDICAL NEGLIGENCE

 Pennsylvania medical malpractice lawyers at our firm work with medical experts and hospital administrators to examine your case from every angle, spotting the discrepancies and poor choices that are hallmarks of negligence.
 Our firm has taken on some of the largest and most well-known hospitals in the state, holding them accountable for harmful practices that resulted in birth injuries, surgical errors, and serious harm.
 Our resources and experience have helped our clients get justice, no matter how long it took.

-What is Pennsylvania's Statute of Limitations for Medical Malpractice Lawsuits?
+What Is Pennsylvania's Statute of Limitations for Medical Malpractice?

 A statute of limitations is a law that defines the specific length of time you have to file a particular lawsuit.
 In the case of a medical malpractice lawsuit, the Pennsylvania statute of limitations states you have two years from the date you discovered the medical malpractice or you should have reasonably discovered the malpractice.
 This is referred to as the Discovery Rule.